| Garden

 anarchy around here.
 I stomped on it.
 That kinda put the end to the

+killing with kindness experiment.
 I'm afraid my slugs don't have a very high

 opinion of me now.
 I guess the feeling is mutual.
 I decided to go back